zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-delete.md

 ### Delete with related child entities (Include Graph)
 You want to delete entities but also automatically delete related child entities.

-- `IncludeGraph`: This option lets you to automatically delete all entities part of the graph.
+- `IncludeGraph`: This option lets you automatically delete all entities part of the graph.
 - `IncludeGraphBuilder`: This option lets you customize how to delete entities for a specific type.

 ```csharp